dpaceoffice/Computational-Physics/README.md

 to model modern physic problems.

-The scripts folder contains python files that can be ran to view their graph and modified for different intial conditions.The data folder contains images of the various scripts and what they accomplish
+The scripts folder contains python files that can be ran to view their graph and modified for different intial conditions.
+The data folder contains images of the various scripts and what they accomplish